napari/napari.github.io/Directly_import_images.md

 Voila!
 A new napari viewer opens with your required image and all you needed was the image URL.
 Now you can proceed on analyzing and layering and playing around with your imported image.

-Future devlopment ideas: This tutorial teaches about image importing, in future we can download datasets (partial or complete) in a similar fashion.
 Thankyou.